 It can be a stressful reality to accept.
-After all, your mind is already full from your diagnosis.
+After all, your mind is already full of your diagnosis.
 Never before will you have been so willing to hand over the reins on those difficult decisions.
 But, if you don’t make them, nothing will change.
-You can’t start getting better until your treatment is underway.
+You can start by getting your mindset right before any treatment starts.
 Even with chronic conditions, prompt, educated decisions are the best way to ease discomfort and help you move forward with your life.

 In many ways, merely ensuring you understand your options will take you far in this sense.
 You need to know as much as possible about your condition and the treatments available, too.
 You should also research the side effects or potential adverse reactions to each option.
 The good news is, such research won’t take long when you have Google at your fingertips.

 The bad news is, Google can often throw up more than you were anticipating.
 Once you start researching, you may come across treatments your doctor didn’t mention.
 Many of these will be new therapies, which weren’t mentioned because they aren’t widely used.
 If you thought things were complicated before, they’ll be worse once you add these new options to your repertoire.

 In many ways, you could argue that you should be as informed as possible about new therapies available to you.
 But, medicine isn’t plain sailing when it’s fresh from the idea-lab.
 And, it’s necessary you know that before jumping into those untested waters.

 There’s no denying that the next new thing could be what you’ve been waiting for.
 But, before you get your hopes up, consider these pros and cons to opting for a new therapy to aid your recovery.

 1. New therapies are at the forefront of medical breakthroughs